 Study Tips: Sales and purchases series

-- Sales and purchases 2: Documentation behind buying and selling
+- 2 – Documentation behind buying and selling

-- Sales and purchases 3: Difference between cash and credit transactions
+- 3 – Difference between cash and credit transactions

-- Sales and purchases 4: Sales and purchases in double entry bookkeeping
+- 4 – Sales and purchases in double entry bookkeeping

-- Sales and purchases 5: Cash and credit transactions in double entry bookkeeping
+- 5 – Cash and credit transactions in double entry bookkeeping

 This is the last article in the sales and purchases series.

-If you have missed the other four then please start at part one and work your way through, as the knowledge and understanding of business basics covered is essential.
+If you’ve missed the other four, then please start at part one and work your way through, as the knowledge and understanding of business basics covered is essential.